-ACADEMIC REMEDIATION
+ACADEMIC ASSESSMENT AND REMEDIATION

 - 1. Tests other than standardized tests are administered and evaluated at the discretion of the classroom teacher. - 2.
-Students will have the opportunity to take a reassessment of test based summative assessments to improve their performance when the student has not demonstrated mastery on the assessment. - a.
-Mastery is defined as 85% or higher score on the assessment.

-- b.
-Students may use the remediation and reassessment process to raise their original score on an assessment to 85% - c.
-Teachers may offer the reassessment for all or part of the summative reassessment based on student performance and test design. - d.
-Students may be required by their teacher to complete a remediation activity, or activities prior to taking the reassessment.
+Students will have the opportunity to retake a summative assessment to improve their performance when the student has not demonstrated mastery on the assessment. - a.
+Mastery is defined as a score of 85% or higher on the assessment. - b.
+Students may use the remediation and reassessment process to raise their original score on an assessment to a maximum of 85%. - c.
+Teachers may offer the reassessment for all or part of the summative assessment based on student performance and test design. - d.
+Students may be required by their teacher to complete a remediation activity, or activities, prior to taking the reassessment.
 This may include any missing formative assignments intended to be developmental activities for the unit assessed.
-Students must attend at least one live remediation session with their teacher before taking the reassessment. - e.
-Reassessments may be scheduled with/by the teacher before or after school. - f.
+Students must also attend at least one in-person remediation session with their teacher before taking the reassessment.
+Remediation requirements will be developed by, and consistent within, each subject-area PLC. - e.
+Reassessments may be scheduled with/by the teacher before or after school.
+Students may also have the option to complete remediation activities and/or reassessments during Saturday School. - f.
 Reassessments must be completed within 2 weeks of the return of the graded summative assessment. - 3.
+Students will not have the opportunity to remediate or redo summative assessments that are not standard tests and are completed over an extended period of time, during which time students are provided with teacher feedback and given the opportunity to improve their final assessment products based on that feedback.
+Examples of such summative assessments include essays and other extended writing assignments, projects, presentations, summative science labs, etc. - 4.
 Make-up tests will be administered in the event of an excused absence from class as follows: - a.
 A student who is present on the day a test is announced, but absent on the day it is given, will take the test on the first day of his/her return to school unless other arrangements are made with the teacher. - b.
 Failure to make up a missed test within five school days after an absence will result in a grade of zero on that test. - c.
 Make-up tests should be scheduled with teachers.
+Students may also have the opportunity to make up missed assessments during Saturday School.